yannou38/FDO-demo/readme.md

-A repository backing up a FDO Demo i made in june/july 2022 at my work
+A repository backing up a FDO Demo i made in june/july 2022 at my work Further documentation can be found in the [Wiki](https://github.com/yannou38/FDO-demo/wiki)

 ## What is FDO ?
 FDO (FIDO Device Onboarding) is an onboarding protocol for IoT device that aim to do a late-binding of ressources.